+©2019 The City University of New York Adult Literacy/HSE/ESL Program (http://literacy.cuny.edu).
+This work is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+V.1.5, 2/7/2020 26
-- their respective numbers, counting the whole number of persons in each State..." - 1870 The 15th Amendment gave the right to vote to formerly enslaved people.

-(However, southern states created discriminatory barriers to prevent
+1870 The 15th Amendment gave the right to vote to formerly enslaved men.
+(However, southern states created discriminatory barriers to prevent African-American people from voting.
+Violence and terror was also used to prevent Black people from voting for another 100 years.)

-African-American people from voting.
-Violence and terror was also used to prevent Black people from voting.) - "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude." - 1880 An attempt was made to count Native Americans living on reservations, but it was discontinued and a full count was not made. - 1887 Native Americans were granted citizenship and given the right to vote, if they left their tribe. - 1900 Native Americans were counted in the full Census, including people living on reservations. - 1920 Women were guaranteed the right to vote by the 19th Amendment to the Constitution. - "The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex." - The 19th Amendment mostly applied to white women.
-African-American women (and men) were often kept from voting by Jim Crow laws, literacy tests, poll taxes, and threats of violence until the mid-1960s. - 1943 Chinese immigrants were granted citizenship and the right to vote. - 1964 The 24th Amendment to the Constitution prohibited states from making people pay a tax in order to vote.
+"The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude."

+- 1880 An attempt was made to count Native Americans living on reservations, but it was discontinued and a full count was not made. - 1887 Native Americans were granted citizenship, if they left their tribe.
+Native American men were given the right to vote. - 1900 Native Americans were counted in the full Census, including people living on reservations. - 1920 Women were guaranteed the right to vote by the 19th Amendment to the Constitution.

+"The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of sex."

+The 19th Amendment mostly applied to white women.
+African-American women (and men) were often kept from voting by Jim Crow laws, literacy tests, poll taxes, and threats of violence until the mid-1960s.

+- 1943 Chinese immigrants were granted citizenship and the right to vote. - 1964 The 24th Amendment to the Constitution prohibited states from making people pay a tax in order to vote.
 Until then, many Southern states had charged a "poll tax" in order to keep African-Americans from voting. - 1965 The Voting Rights Act protected the right to vote for racial minorities, especially in the South. - 1971 The 26th Amendment to the Constitution lowered the voting age to 18.

 Many states passed laws that returned the right to vote to people convicted of a felony.
-In some states, people convicted of a felony still cannot vote even after they have served their sentence.
+In some states, people convicted of a felony still cannot vote even after they have served their sentences.
 In all states except Maine and Vermont, currently incarcerated people cannot vote.